Ben Sasse: Personal life

-Sasse and his wife, Melissa (née McLeod) Sasse, live in Fremont, Nebraska, with their three children.
-Their children are homeschooled.
+Sasse, his wife Melissa (née McLeod) Sasse, and their third child, Breck Sasse, lived on the University of Florida campus in the Dasburg House.
+Previously, Sasse and his wife lived in Fremont, Nebraska, with their three children.
+Their children were homeschooled.

 Sasse was raised a Lutheran and baptized in the Lutheran Church–Missouri Synod.
 As an undergraduate in the early 1990s, he encountered the teachings of W. Robert Godfrey at the Bolton Conference.
-Sasse identifies this as the time when he and his wife first began to embrace the "reformed faith".
+Sasse identifies this as the time when he and his wife first began to embrace Reformed Christianity.
 He later became an elder in the United Reformed Churches in North America and served on the board of trustees for Westminster Seminary California.
 He is a member of Grace Church, a Presbyterian Church in America (PCA) congregation in Fremont.